Labor Leaders Push $30 Minimum Wage Plan in California by 2030

 Sacramento’s Midtown Sees Small Business Growth Revive Local Economy

 Sacramento’s Midtown district is seeing significant growth in small business activity as we enter 2026.
-New shops, restaurants, and community spaces are playing a central role in revitalizing the local
+New shops, restaurants, and community spaces are playing a central role in

 Bay Area Curling Club Growth Highlights New CA Fitness Trend